markxnelson/weblogic-kubernetes-operator/content/security/rbac.md

 the RBAC settings are correct when the operator starts running.

 {{% notice info %}}
-For more information about the Kubernetes `ServiceAccount` used by the operator, please see [Service Accounts]({{<relref "/security/service-accounts.md#weblogic-operator-service-account">}}) under **Security**.
+For more information about the Kubernetes `ServiceAccount` used by the operator, see [Service Accounts]({{<relref "/security/service-accounts.md#weblogic-operator-service-account">}}) under **Security**.
 {{% /notice %}}